Juanguinle/flugel-test-01/README.md

 # flugel-test-01
 Flugel's First Stage Process

-This repo exist in order to be shared with Flugel.
+This repo exists in order to be shared with Flugel.